Come, signs and wonders,

 The moment men cease to pull against [the Church] they feel a tug towards it.
 The moment they cease to shout it down they begin to listen to it with pleasure.
 The moment they try to be fair to it they begin to be fond of it.
 But when that affection has passed a certain point it begins to take on the tragic and menacing grandeur of a great love affair.
 The man has exactly the same sense of having committed or compromised himself; of having been in a sense entrapped, even if he is glad to be entrapped.
 But for a considerable time he is not so much glad as simply terrified.

-- G. K. Chesterton, On Conversion
+- G. K. Chesterton, On Conversioni cannot name this

 i cannot explain this